main-branch/conventional_commit_sample/README.md

 Conventional Commits are enforced at two levels in this setup:

-1. **Pre-commit Hook**: A Git commit-msg hook ensures every commit message follows the correct format *before* it is finalized.
+1. **Pre-commit Hook**:

+   A Git commit-msg hook ensures every commit message follows the correct format *before* it is finalized.
 This prevents incorrectly formatted commits from being made.

+2. **GitHub Action**

-2. **GitHub Action**: A GitHub Action checks that all commits in a pull request adhere to Conventional Commits guidelines, ensuring consistent commit messages across the project.
+   A GitHub Action checks that all commits in a pull request adhere to Conventional Commits guidelines, ensuring consistent commit messages across the project.